 The application procedure is the same for all students.

 Transcripts are considered official when they are sent from a college or university directly to the Office of Admissions and contain an official seal and signature.
 Transcripts bearing the statement "Issued to student" or transcripts submitted by the applicant are not considered official.

 All prospective graduate students need to submit an application to Florida State University

 - Complete FSU's Office of Admissions on-line application (Click the "Apply Now!" button).

 - Pay FSU application fee of $30 (check or credit card).

 - Have official GRE scores sent to admissions (school code for Florida State University is 5219.
 A department code is not required).
 The official scores must be received directly from the Educational Testing Service by the Office of Admissions.

-- Have two official transcripts submitted to the Office of Admissions by every college and university attended.
+- Have two unofficial transcripts submitted to the Office of Admissions by every college and university attended.